StefanSchubert/aquarium_IoT/README.md

     # duration of measurement in millis
     aqua_measure_duration{sensor="28-0319a2795781"} 3

-That's it :-) time to add it to your prometheus scrape config (don't forget to relace the localhost)
+That's it :-) time to add it to your prometheus scrape config (don't forget to replace the localhost)